vasusingla/vasusingla.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a 2nd year Ph.D student at [CS Department in University of Maryland, College Park](https://www.cs.umd.edu/).
+I am currently a 3rd year Ph.D student at [CS Department in University of Maryland, College Park](https://www.cs.umd.edu/).
 I previously finished my M.S here as well.
-I am advised by [Prof. David Jacobs](http://www.cs.umd.edu/~djacobs/).
+I am advised by [Prof. Tom Goldstein](https://www.cs.umd.edu/~tomg/) and [Prof. David Jacobs](http://www.cs.umd.edu/~djacobs/).

-My broad research interest is focused on understanding and improving the performance of machine learning systems across distribution shifts.
-In my current research, I've focused on three different sub-problems -
+My research interests span multiple areas.
+Recently my work has been focused on generative models, security and attribution of machine learning systems.
-1. **Adversarial Robustness** - Why do adversarial examples arise in current machine learning systems?
-How can we develop ML systems that function better against adversarial examples?
-2. **Data Poisoning** - Increasingly there have been rise in privacy concerns for AI systems.
-How can we make our data publicly accessible such as on social media websites, and ensure that it cannot be used by an unauthorized ML systems?
-3. **Noisy Labels** - Current ML systems can overfit easily to noisy labels.
-How can we improve robustness of these systems?

 Previously, I have also worked on visual recognition problems such as object detection and instance segmentation.

 News
 ====
+- [What Can We Learn from Unlearnable Datasets?](https://arxiv.org/abs/2305.19254) was accepted at NeurIPS 2023!
+- [Understanding and Mitigating Copying in Diffusion Models](https://arxiv.org/pdf/2305.20086.pdf) was accepted at NeurIPS 2023!
+- [Diffusion Art or Digital Forgery?
+Investigating Data Replication in Diffusion Models](https://arxiv.org/abs/2212.03860) was accepted at CVPR 2023!
+- Started a part-time internship at [Cruise](https://getcruise.com/)!
+Excited to work on self-driving cars :D
+- [Learning with noisy labels using low-dimensional model trajectory](https://openreview.net/forum?id=QI64E1iz3G) was accepted at NeurIPS 2022 DistShift Workshop!
 - [Autoregressive Perturbations for Data Poisoning](https://arxiv.org/abs/2206.03693) was accepted at NeurIPS 2022!
 I'm really excited for my first in-person conference :)
 - I finished my internship, and I'm back at UMD!
 - I'll be interning at [Mitsubishi Electric Research Laboratories (MERL)](https://www.merl.com/) hosted by [Ye Wang](https://www.merl.com/people/yewang) focusing on robust machine learning.